roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Zigbee2MQTT integration within Domoticz is taken care of by a Domoticz plugin - see https://github.com/stas-demydiuk/domoticz-zigbee2mqtt-plugin , however this plugin doesn't currently support properly the Hive SLR2/SLT2 combination.
 Therefore I am currently using mqqt publish/subscribe calls directly from Domoticz (dzVents) in order to control the SLR2/SLT2.

-Status (ie the state of CH/HW relays, thermostat setpoint and temperature) are handled by a node-RED flow which publishes to domoticz/in topic which updates devices in Domoticz.
+Status (ie the state of CH/HW relays, thermostat setpoint and temperature) **from** the SLR2/SLT2 are handled by a node-RED flow which publishes to domoticz/in topic thus updating devices in Domoticz.

 ## Testing